pascalmichaillat/business-cycles/README.md

 ## Folder Content

-Each folder contains both source files and PDF file for a set of lecture slides.
-A folder `folder` contains 6 files:
+Each folder contains both source files and PDF file for a deck of lecture slides.
+A folder `folder` contains six files:

-* `folder.tex` - LaTeX file for the lecture slides
+* `folder.tex` - LaTeX file for the slide deck
-* `folder.pdf` - PDF file for the lecture slides, compiled from `folder.tex`
+* `folder.pdf` - PDF file for the slide deck, compiled from `folder.tex`
 * `presentation.sty` - LaTeX style file for slides made with Beamer, used by `folder.tex`
 * `math.sty` - LaTeX style file containing mathematical formatting and shortcuts, used by `folder.tex`
-* `folder.key` - Keynote file containing all the graphics included in the lecture slides
+* `folder.key` - Keynote file containing all the graphics included in the slide deck
 * `xfolder.pdf` - PDF version of `folder.key`, used by `folder.tex`

 ## Software